 Ground support is critical to the GOES-R mission.
-NOAA is developing a state-of -the-art ground system that will receive data from the GOES-R spacecraft and generate real-time GOES-R data products.
-This is accomplished via a core set of functional elements (mission management, product generation, product distribution, and enterprise management/infrastructure), an antenna system, and a product access element.
-For a short animation on the Ground System, click here.
+NOAA is developing a state-of-the-art ground system that will receive data from the GOES-R spacecraft and generate real-time GOES-R data products.
+This is accomplished via a core set of functional elements (mission management, product generation, product distribution and enterprise management/infrastructure), an antenna system and a product access element.

 The GS will operate from two primary locations: the National Satellite Operations Facility (NSOF) in Suitland, MD, and the Wallops Command Data Acquisition Center (WCDAS) at Wallops, VA.
 A third operations facility in Fairmont, WV will serve as the Remote Backup Unit(RBU) in case of a systems or communications failure at either or both NSOF and WCDAS.

 Unprocessed instrument data at full resolution